plantinformatics/pretzel/README.md

 | Pulses | [https://pulses.plantinformatics.io/](https://pulses.plantinformatics.io/) |
 | Barley | https://barley.plantinformatics.io/  |

+Users can sign up for an account by following the Sign Up links in the top right of the page.

 ## Pretzel features

 - Integration of a diverse range of genetic and genomic information